bardock/Bardock.Caching.Proxies/README.md

 Use a `CacheProxy` in order to abstract access to a cache item

-	// Define a proxy for database users caching for 1 second var proxy = new CacheProxy<User>(
+	// Define a proxy for database users and cache them for 1 second var proxy = new CacheProxy<User>(
 		dataLoadFunc: () => Db.Users.ToList(),
 		cache: Cache.AspNet,
-		key: "DateNow",
+		key: "Users",
 		expiration: TimeSpan.FromSeconds(1));

     var v1 = proxy.GetData();